 PC 12022.5 is a strike offense under the Three Strikes Law but is not a charge requiring Sex Registration under PC 290.
 You would likely face a loss, suspension, or revocation of your professional license.
 You could also face immigration consequences if you are a non-US Citizen living in the United States, since this may be considered an aggravated felony under Federal Law.

-This enhancement also requires the personal use of a firearm.
-That means if a felony is committed, and a firearm was used, but you did not personally use it, then you could have been found guilty of this enhancement.
-An example could mean a robbery, and unbeknownst to you, an accomplice has and uses a firearm.
-If it was the accomplice, and not you, then they would face this enhancement and you would not since there is no personal use of a firearm by you.
+Furthermore, this enhancement necessitates the personal usage of a firearm.
+This implies that if a felony is committed, and a firearm is utilized, but you did not personally employ it, you could still be held accountable for the enhancement.
+For instance, during a robbery, if an accomplice possesses and utilizes a firearm unbeknownst to you, they would face the consequences of this enhancement, while you would not, as there was no personal use of a firearm on your part.

 It is important to consult with experienced legal professionals, as their expertise and authority can provide trustworthy guidance in navigating such complex legal matters.

 Facing a criminal charge is more than just confronting potential legal repercussions; it’s about protecting your future, reputation, and peace of mind.
 The weight of such charges demands a proactive and informed approach, rooted in deep legal knowledge and practical experience.